swiftlang/swift-evolution/proposals/0529-filepath-in-stdlib.md

   public typealias CodeUnit = UInt16
 #endif

-  /// Calls the given closure with a pointer to the path's contents,
+  /// Calls the given closure with a pointer to the path's null-terminated
-  /// represented as a null-terminated sequence of platform code units.
+  /// contents and the number of code units preceding the null terminator.
-  /// The pointer is valid only for the duration of the closure.
+  /// The pointer is valid only for the duration of the closure, and the
+  /// count does not include the null terminator.
   ///
   /// On Windows the pointer is wide (`UnsafePointer<UInt16>`); see
   /// also `String.withCString(encodedAs:_:)`.
-  public func withCString<Result, E: Error>(
+  public func withCodeUnits<Result, E: Error>(
-    _ body: (UnsafePointer<FilePath.CodeUnit>) throws(E) -> Result
+    _ body: (UnsafePointer<FilePath.CodeUnit>, Int) throws(E) -> Result
   ) throws(E) -> Result
 }
 ```